-- all or any part of a playing field, or

-- land which has been used as a playing field and remains undeveloped, or

-- land allocated for use as a playing field
+- all or any part of a playing field, or - land which has been used as a playing field and remains undeveloped, or - land which has been used as a playing field. land allocated for use as a playing field.

 Unless, in the judgement of Sport England, the development as a whole meets with one or more of five specific exceptions.'